LeonSchiffer/GloballyHubInterview/README.md

 ## Production
 - The follwing project is hosted in https://globally.grgbishal.com
-- The swagger API documentation is hosted here: https://leonschiffer.github.io/GlobalyInterviewTestSwagger (You can call the API directly from there)
+- The swagger API documentation is hosted here: https://leonschiffer.github.io/GlobalyInterviewSwagger (You can call the API directly from there)
 - This project has **_deploy.yml_** in **_.github/workflows_** folder which will automatically deploy new changes from main branch to production server

+## How I deployed to my hosting:
+- I use Babal host's shared hosting to host my application
+- I created a sub-domain called globally.grgbishal.com
+- I then cloned the repository from git into the respective folder for that sub-domain
+- I then set the root directory of the sub-domain to the public folder of the project (Some hosting provider don't allow you to change the root directory, in those cases I create a .htaccess file in the root directory and have it redirect to public folder)
+- Also Babal host does not support node.js in its shared hosting plan, so I removed **_public/build_** from my **_.gitignore_** file and send the buid files through git

 ## External Packages Used
 - **phpoffice/phpspreadsheet**: A php package to handle reading and writing to excel files.
 I chose this package over others because it provided the most flexibility